hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 ---
 layout: post
-title: "Cookiecutter, and the Fork Not Taken"
+title: Cookiecutter, and the Fork Not Taken
 date: 2020-02-11
-categories: [reproducibility, cookiecutter]
+categories: [reproducibility, cookiecutter, easydata]
 excerpt: The cookiecutter project is facing a fork.
-Their problems boil down to a clash between models: gift culture, and capitalism
+Their problems boil down to a clash between models: gift culture, and capitalism.
 ---

-# Cookiecutter, and the Fork Not Taken
+*TL;DR *The cookiecutter project is facing a fork.
+Their problems boil down to a clash between models: gift culture, and capitalism.

 ## The Problem with Progress